 A Special Study Area is shown on Schedule H4-1 and H4-2 of this Plan, which is subject to further study and assessment through an Environmental Impact Assessment as part of the site specific development application.
-Until such time that the recommendations of this Study have been determined and approved by the Town and Region these lands are not proposed to be subject to the Natural Heritage System land use policies of this Plan.
+Until such time that the recommendations of this Study have been determined and approved by the Town and Region of Halton these lands are proposed to be subject to the Natural Heritage Supportive Area Policies of this plan.
+The recommendations of the approved Environmental Impact Assessment will be implemented through the draft plan of subdivision approval and the zoning by-law amendment without requiring a further amendment to the Secondary Plan